Explain why dogs lick humans.

 In detail, for those interested!

-The origin of licking behavior in dogs
+Understanding the behavioral origins of licking in dogs

-Licking as a means of communication
+Licking as a form of canine communication

 Did you know?